Foot Care Treatments for Neuromas

 - Burning pain in the ball of the foot (may also extend to toes)

-The following factors may put you at a higher risk of developing neuroma:
+The following factors may put you at a higher risk:

 - Deformities or pre-existing foot conditions.
-Hammertoes, flat feet, bunions and other foot conditions will put you at a higher risk of neuroma.
+Hammertoes, flat feet and bunions

-If Dr. Schoenhaus suspects that you may be suffering from neuroma, she will likely use X-rays to ensure that another condition like fracture is not the source of your pain.
-Ultrasound and magnetic resonance imaging (MRI) may be used to inspect the soft tissues of the foot and determine whether or not neuroma is present.
+X-rays are used to ensure that another condition like fracture is not the source of your pain.
+To determine the size of neuromas, other test like Ultrasounds and magnetic resonance imaging (MRI) may be used prior to surgery.

-Treatment for neuroma typically begins with conservative therapies like shoe padding.
-Dr. Schoenhaus may recommend that you wear arch supports or foot pads to keep excess pressure off the affected nerves.
-Dr. Schoenhaus may also use sclerosing alcohol injections to provide relief.
+Treatment for neuromas, typically begins with conservative therapies like shoe padding or wider shoes.
+Wear arch supports or foot pads to keep excess pressure off the affected nerves.
+Dr. Schoenhaus or Dr. Gold may also use sclerosing alcohol injections or cortisone injections to provide relief.

 If these conservative approaches prove unsuccessful, surgical intervention to remove the swollen sections of the nerve may be necessary.
 Surgery for neuroma is relatively minor and is typically done under anesthesia in an outpatient setting.